-[Regulation 7L inserted in Gazette 24 Mar 2015 p.
+[Regulation 7L inserted: Gazette 24 Mar 2015 p.
 1026.]

 Part 3 — Abandoned goods

-[Heading inserted in Gazette 24 Mar 2015 p.
+[Heading inserted: Gazette 24 Mar 2015 p.
 1026.]

 7. Disposal of abandoned goods

 (1) If a residence contract is terminated and goods are abandoned on the residential premises by a former resident of a retirement village, the administering body of the retirement village may, after the expiration of 2 days from the termination of the contract, remove and destroy or dispose of the goods if —